Nov 01, 2025

 Background

 Recently we worked with a UK financial services customer to build an Intelligent Document Processing (IDP) solution that successfully processed more than 50 million documents in just a few weeks.
-The solution was built entirely on AWS serverless services and went from initial architecture to production-ready system in under 4 months.
+The solution was built entirely on AWS serverless services and went from initial architecture to a production-ready system in under 4 months.

 The customer needed to extract text, classify documents and pull out key information from a massive backlog of historical documents whilst continuing to process new documents arriving daily from third-party systems.